New York Life Building

 The rooftop terrace above the boutique Hôtel Place-d’Armes is a requisite stop on the nightlife circuit if you’re around during the...

 Place d'Armes information

-This recently renovated square is framed by some of the finest buildings in Old Montréal, including its oldest bank, first skyscraper and Basilique Notre-Dame.
+This open square is framed by some of the finest buildings in Old Montréal, including its oldest bank, first skyscraper and Basilique Notre-Dame.
 The square’s name references the bloody battles that took place here as religious settlers and First Nations tribes clashed over control of what would become Montréal.
 At its center stands the Monument Maisonneuve , dedicated to city founder Paul de Chomedey, sieur de Maisonneuve.